Irish University Bill: Opposition

 The proposal was strongly opposed by the Roman Catholic Church in Ireland, and partly opposed by the Presbyterians and the existing Trinity College faculty.
 It was defeated by three votes on its second reading in the House of Commons on 11 March 1873.
 This was one factor in the eventual fall of the government in 1874.

 Later

-The abolition of the Anglican test oath for Dublin University and Trinity College, except in the School of Divinity, was effected by the University of Dublin Tests Act, 1873 (An Act to abolish Tests in Trinity College and the University of Dublin; 36 & 37 Victoria, c.
+The abolition of the Anglican test oath for Dublin University and Trinity College, except in the School of Divinity, was affected by the University of Dublin Tests Act 1873 (An Act to abolish Tests in Trinity College and the University of Dublin; 36 & 37 Vict. c.
 22) introduced by Henry Fawcett and hence called "Fawcett's Act".
 Until 1970, the Irish Catholic hierarchy discouraged Catholics from attending the university.
 Under the Disraeli administration, the University Education (Ireland) Act 1879 altered the Queen's University of Ireland into the Royal University of Ireland and facilitated access to it for the Catholic and Presbyterian colleges.
 Trinity College and Dublin University were not affected.